Feb 20, 2023

 How to Find Out Who Owns a Domain Name

 If you’ve decided on a domain name for your new website only to find it’s unavailable, don’t worry.
-There are still ways you can get your domain name, even if it’s already registered by someone else.
+There are still ways you can buy the domain name, even if it’s already registered by someone else.

 You can reach out to the current domain name owner and see if you can purchase it from them directly.
-However, first, you need to find out who the domain owner is.
+However, first, you need to find out who has the domain ownership.

 To explain how that can be done, we created this step-by-step guide.
 Read on and learn the methods that can get you the domain name you want.

 1. Visit the Website Directly